phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 5585
+#Total Number of Tweets: 13942
-#Number of Rubio Tweets: 2472
+#Number of Clinton Tweets: 5775
-#Number of Trump Tweets: 1680
+#Number of Rubio Tweets: 2551
-#Number of Cruz Tweets: 1649
+#Number of Trump Tweets: 1954
-#Number of Sanders Tweets: 1083
+#Number of Cruz Tweets: 1851
-#Number of Carson Tweets: 554
+#Number of Sanders Tweets: 1224
-#Total Number of Tweets:
+#Number of Carson Tweets: 582
 #Current Stream Started at Mon Feb  8 22:42:10
 ---
 ---